 I no longer want to be alone

 I have found myself walking away from so much this year.
 I have left behind hands that held mine a little too tightly.
 I’ve cried over the body of someone I never got to know.
-My father's lungs have been deteriorating for almost a year now and the possibility of losing him is still one I can’t bring myself to face.
+My father's lungs have been deteriorating for almost a year now and the possibility of losing him is still one I refuse to face.
 I openly turned away from the eyes of people who cared because I couldn’t be bothered to ease the helplessness they felt towards a mass crushing my father’s heart.
 I haven’t hugged my mother since my father’s diagnoses.
 I can’t bare the thought of collapsing into her arms and admitting I’m not strong enough.
 In that scenario the greatest weakness I could have ever imagined was needing someone.
 I wanted to be better.
 Stronger.
 Is it fucked up to believe isolation is some kind of ultimate strength?
 I craved the touch of someone whose eyes used to hurt for me whenever we were in the same room.
 We said all the right things at all the wrong times.
 I gave him the space I thought he needed while I was left wanting something he couldn’t give.
-He’d pull me back when it was convenient, not that I saw it that way.
+He’d pull me back when it was convenient, and I didn't mind.
 He made me believe there might be something worth holding on to.
 He told me- well, I guess it doesn’t matter what he said.
 I could say any number of things; that doesn’t make them true.
 He’s the one person I hadn’t tried to push away, but he was already gone.
 I remember the start of this year.
 I was optimistic.
 Hopeful.
 Excited even.
 I hadn’t known what I was wishing for; but I was wishing wholeheartedly and unregrettably.
 I wouldn’t say that it got me anywhere.
 Well, it got me crying uncontrollably on a yellowed linoleum floor, wishing again.
 Just this time a little more aggressively.
 I isolated myself.
 I gave myself distractions and excuses to ignore my pain and the pain I saw in the eyes of others.
 I was selfish.
 I knew it, too.
 I could feel the distance growing between myself and from my surroundings.
 I made a choice to limit the amount of hurt I experienced and, in those months, it felt so good to feel nothing.

 It felt so right to be alone.